Biologically relevant genetic markers of prostate cancer risk and aggressive disease within SA men -Prof Riana Bornman

 Biologically relevant genetic markers of prostate cancer risk and aggressive disease within South African men.

-Rationale: Studies focused on defining genetic markers of increased susceptibility and outcomes have been biased as these predominantly included non-African populations.
-As at 2012, after six years of genome-wide association studies (GWAS) to identify susceptibility markers of PCa risk, only a single study has focused on African Americans, while none have been performed on a population within Africa or South Africa.
-Published patient cohorts involved both indolent and aggressive PCa patients with a lack of biologically significant associations specifically applicable to Africans.
+Rationale: Studies focused on defining genetic markers of increased susceptibility and outcomes have been biased towards non-African populations.
+As at 2012, after six years of genome-wide association studies (GWAS) to identify susceptibility markers of PCa risk, only a single study has focused on African- Americans, while none have been performed on a population within Africa or South Africa.
+Further limitations include cohort heterogeneity (including both indolent and aggressive PCa patients), biases in genotyping array content towards non-African populations, and lack of biologically significant associations.